kingluddite/web-dev-notes/frontend/udemy/102n-complete-react-amead/06-webpack/55-one-component-per-file.md

     }));
   }

-  handlePick() {
-    const randomNum = Math.floor(Math.random() * this.state.options.length);
-    const option = this.state.options[randomNum];
-    console.log(option);
-  }

   handleAddOption(option) {
-    // only run if there is an empty string if (!option) {
+    if (!option) {
-      return 'Enter valid value to add item';
+      return 'Enter a valid value to add option';
     } else if (this.state.options.indexOf(option) > -1) {
-      return 'This option already exists';
+      return 'Option already exists.
+Please enter another Item';
     }

-    // we have two returns above so we don't need to use an else
-    // here
     this.setState(prevState => ({
-      options: prevState.options.concat(option),
+      options: prevState.options.concat([option]),
     }));
   }

   render() {
-    const subtitle = 'My computer is my BFF';
+    const subtitle = 'Let your computer tell you what to do';
     return (
       <div>
         <Header subtitle={subtitle} />
         <Action
+          hasOptions={this.state.options.length > 0}
           handlePick={this.handlePick}
-          hasOptions={this.state.options.length > 0}
         />
         <Options
           options={this.state.options}